alviancode/IS-Final-Project/README.md

 ## Installation
 ### Backend
 For backend, you have to install `sklearn` and `flask` using `pip`.
 To get the movie poster, you have change `API KEY` for OMDB API.
-You can go to `MovieRecommender.py` and change `API KEY` tirh your OMDB API key.
+You can go to `MovieRecommender.py` and change `API KEY` with your OMDB API key.
 ```
 omdb.set_default('apikey', 'API KEY')
 ```